8 Step Guide to Legacy Software Modernization

 No matter what approach you choose, you need to have an action plan in place before you take a step.
 The more detailed your plan is the easier it’ll be for you to define success factors, allocate a budget and define timelines for your project.
 You must have a clear project scope, one exact problem that you have identified in advance that you wish to address and a possible, thought-through solution to the problem.

-Let’s have a look at a step-by-step process to initiate legacy system modernisation.
+Let’s have a look at a step-by-step process to initiate legacy system modernization.

 • What is it that you are trying to change?